 A: Yes, they are.
 But they have a disadvantage of not being removable, which makes them less convenient.

-A: Invisalign is one of the most effective treatments for straightening the teeth provided that the aligners are worn 21-22 hours per day, every day for several months straight, and the sets changed accordingly.
-If you don’t follow the instructions religiously, you may see no results at all.
+A: Invisalign is one of the most effective treatment planning for straightening the front teeth, molars, and everything in between.
+The aligners should be worn 21-22 hours per day, every day for several months straight, and the sets changed accordingly.
+You ought to also brush and floss.
+Unless you follow the instructions religiously, you may see no results at all.

 Q: Can I have clear aligners on the bottom teeth only or vice versa?

 A: Yes, it is possible to treat one part of the mouth if the rest of the teeth are in good condition.
-However, you should consult your doctor about it and see what they can do about it.
+However, you should consult with your doctor and see what information they will give away.

 Q: Can I switch from metal braces to Invisalign in Singapore?